andyatkinson/andyatkinson.github.io/_posts/2024-01-24-PostgreSQL-rows-removed-by-filter-meaning.md

 ---
 layout: post
-title: "What's the meaning of 'Rows Removed By Filter' in PostgreSQL Query Plans?"
+title: "What's 'Rows Removed By Filter' in PostgreSQL Query Plans all about?"
 tags: [PostgreSQL]
 date: 2024-01-25
 comments: true